jdingel/econ6905/assignments/assignment_2/readme.md

 ### Deliverables

-For this assignment, please produce the following five outputs that are described in detail below:
+For this assignment, please produce the following six outputs that are described in detail below:

 1. A table reporting a log-linear gravity regression.
     The table should have four columns, each employing a different Stata estimator to estimate the same specification:`reg`, `xtreg`,`areg`, `reghdfe`.